dianfajar/danaoira.github.io/index.md

 ---
 # Welcome

-Web developer turned computer science grad currently obsessed with data visualization.
+Web developer turned computer science grad currently tinkering with data visualization.

 This is the blog and web portfolio of my educational and career pursuits.